mattcroat/redesign/posts/sveltekit-and-websockets/sveltekit-and-websockets.md

 Thanks to [Bob Fanger](https://github.com/bfanger) for his [workaround](https://github.com/sveltejs/kit/issues/1491#issuecomment-955205323).

-This might sound intimidating but it's not — trust me I'm not an expert I just did some research through trial and error. 😄
+This might sound intimidating but it's not — trust me I'm not an expert. 😄

 Vite has a [configureServer hook](https://vitejs.dev/guide/api-plugin.html#configureserver) which lets you configure the development server.